neph1/jme-cardboard/README.md

 For an example, look at test/CardboardStarTravel

+If you need to set your own CardboardDeviceParams you can do so by a setter in CardboardContext.
+It has to be done before createView() is called.
+You can access it via CardboardHarnessFragment:

+((CardboardContext) getJmeApplication().getContext()).setCardboardDeviceParams(params);

 If you wish to build the sources yourself, it needs access to an android.jar file.

 Disclaimer: